-Through the growth of a further 1300 new homes being built and the popularity of the area, it is expected continued pressure will exist until the opening of the new school within the new housing development.
-The site for the new school will come to the County Council free of charge from the developers.
+Through the growth of the 1500 new homes remaining to be built in Wymondham and the popularity of the area it is expected continued pressure will exist until the introduction of the new school in the Silfield area.
+The housing has secured Section 106 contributions and land for a new 2 FE primary school generating 420 places as a maximum.

-The opening of the new school will need to be carefully managed alongside the existing school in the area, and to ensure there is sufficient need if further future development is recognised.
+The opening of the new school will need to be carefully managed alongside the existing schools in the area.